francescoprignoli/controller_timing_check/README.md

+## MPC controller timing check
-## This is a minimal mpc controller implemented with the acados framework.
+### This is a minimal mpc controller implemented with the acados framework.
 This program reproduces execution time issues when using a sleep() function: the longer the sleep time, the longer the execution time.

 ### Usage:
 - update `env.sh` with your acados folder path and `source env.sh`